Search

 » Getting to know the centre of Rovaniemi

-Nobody visits Rovaniemi for the city itself, but for the fact that it is one of the easiest access points to Finnish Lapland.
-However, there are still a few things in the city centre to add to this what to visit in Lapland list.
+Let’s face it!
+Nobody visits Rovaniemi for the city itself.
+However, there are still a few things in the city centre to add to this what to do in Lapland list.

 Lapland What to visit Rovaniemi